NORTHAMPTON'S MUSIC HALL OF FAME

 RUBY MURRAY (Vocalist)

 Born in Belfast 1935.
 Had five singles in the Top 20 at the same time.
-Her biggest ‘Softly Softly’ reached Number One in 1954.
+Her biggest record, ‘Softly Softly’ reached Number One in 1954.
 Married singer Bernie Burgess, who became her manager.
 They lived in Wooton during her heyday.
 Known for her delicate, ‘girl-next-door’ singing voice.
 Her name has officially been granted official status as Cockney rhyming slang for curry.

 DES O'CONNOR (Vocals)